 “If you want the Internet to retain the properties that you like right now, you are going to have to take some responsibility because eventually we [he pointed to the Internet veterans on the panel] won’t be here to do that.
 The time is now to begin to engage.
 When we’re talking about freedoms, another important one is gaining access to governance processes that surround the way in which the Internet is operated is absolutely essential, not just for young people but for all of us.
 It is very important to have that visibility, that accessibility as part of our plan, part of our target.”

-The UN's video recording of the CIR event can be found at this link:
+The UN’s video recording of the CIR event can be found on this site.

-The UN's official transcript of the CIR event can be found at this link:
+The UN’s official transcript of the CIR event can be found here.

 – Video recorded from a remote location, captured from